CarlVinggaard/Galactica--The-Interplanetary-Space-Travel-Agency/README.md

-# Galactica - the Interplanetary Space Travelling Agency
+# Galactica - the Interplanetary Space Travel Agency

 This is a user-centric frontend development assignment, done as part of the full-stack developer course at Code Institute.
 The purpose of the project is to implement and display what I have learned about responsive design and web development so far.